ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 ### libvirt's own feature name definitios

-The feature name supported by libvirt are also stored in the `cpu_map` directory.
+The feature names supported by libvirt are also stored in the `cpu_map` directory.
 The names used by libvirt and QEMU normally match, but this isn't always guaranteed.
 Also, some features may be not present in libvirt's `cpu_map` list and can't be controlled by libvirt.